 The Public Prescription Drug Insurance Plan is administered by the Régie de l'assurance maladie du Québec and is intended for persons who are not eligible for a private group insurance plan covering prescription drugs, for persons age 65 or over, and for recipients of last-resort financial assistance and other holders of a claim slip (carnet de réclamation).
 Children of persons registered for the public plan are also covered by that plan. must pay a premium (between $0 and $640 from July 1, 2015 to June 30, 2016), whether or not they purchase prescription drugs.

-The premium is collected every year by the Ministère du Revenu du Québec when income tax returns are filed.
-For example, the premium for 2013 was collected in the spring 2014, when income tax returns for the 2013 taxation year are filed.
+The premium is collected every year by Revenu Québec when income tax returns are filed.
+For example, the premium for 2014 was collected in the spring 2015, when income tax returns for the 2014 taxation year are filed.
 Persons who pay a premium to the public plan must complete Schedule K of their Québec income tax return.

 The amount of the annual premium varies depending on net family income.
 This amount is in effect from July 1 to June 30 of the following year, and the maximum amount of the premium is adjusted on July 1 of each year.